-Terms and Conditions of your Room and Board License are available online at http://umaine.edu/housing/room-board-license/.
+Terms and Conditions of your Room and Board License are available online here.

 Your room and board license is nontransferable and covers the entire academic year unless you are leaving on a University-sponsored program.
 Student may not cancel their license during the year unless there is an academic assignment (student teaching, internship, study abroad) which places the student at an unreasonable distance from campus.
 Residents who leave the residences halls while still enrolled will incur a fee.